-Raise it: Conversations about sexual harassment and workplace equality is a pilot project designed to support and equip Victorian workers to have safe conversations about these important issues at work.
+Raise it! is a pilot project designed to support and equip Victorian workers to have safe conversations about these important issues at work.

 By providing conversation starter toolkits to help catalyse these conversations in a safe way, this pilot project run by the Commission will evaluate how conversations addressing causes and consequences of sexual harassment and discrimination can help prevent these from occurring.

 The Raise it! project also aims to build stronger pathways and knowledge for addressing sexual harassment and discrimination when it has occurred.